pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * redo original monty hall spec
 * Max bet for Poker
 * Game.strategyFor should return a M[underscore] type upon which the ProbabilityModel[M, Rational] can act

 * Type-level matrix dimension using `-Yliteral-types` and `singleton-ops` in `LinearAlgebra` typeclass

 * Make the `Int` abstract in KMeans{,Visualization}, LinearAlgebra, etc
-* Featurizing functions should return HLists or other typelevel sequences in order to avoid being told # features
 * Bayes Theorem
-* Hypothesis testing
-* Describing Data
 * P-values
 * z & t scores
 * Correlation